CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 within `aws_region` of your AWS account.

 - `runtime`.
 The Python version used for running the Lambda.
-Our Lambdas have been implemented and tested using `python3.7`.
+The Lambda has been implemented and tested using `python3.7`.
 You may try to use any higher versions if you wish as they should be backward-compatible.